ember-learn/statusboard/README.md

 [![Build Status](https://www.travis-ci.org/ember-learn/statusboard.svg?branch=master)](https://www.travis-ci.org/ember-learn/statusboard)

 This application was built with the purpose to display the currently on-going initiatives in the Ember.js project.
+Our hope is to build this to work akin to [Microsoft's Edge status board](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/)

 ## Prerequisites